sasjs/server.sasjs.io/docs/installation.md

 After installation, the configuration is as follows:

 * sasPath -> the full path to the SAS executable in your environment
+* drivePath -> an empty, working directory for use by the application.